EV charging point installation: a business guide for electricians

 Marketing your EV installation business

-EV charger customers search online more than most trades customers.
+EV charger customers search online more frequently than most trades customers.
 Having a professional website with EV-specific content is important.
 Key things to include:

 - Your OZEV approved installer status